|

 included a total Israeli withdrawal from the Sinai Desert,

-exist along with respect for the agreed borders.
-Regaining
+to exist along with respect for the agreed borders.

 |